luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 To start both services, the docker entry point is a sh script.

 > /usr/sbin/nginx -g 'daemon off;' &

 > ssh-keygen -A

 > /usr/sbin/sshd -D -e "$@"

+Please read comments inside entrypoint.sh for a better understanding of flags.